Mawiszus/TOAD-GUI/README.md

 ### Java

 TOAD-GUI uses the [Mario-AI-Framework](https://github.com/amidos2006/Mario-AI-Framework) to play the generated levels.
-For the Framework to run, [Java](https://www.java.com/de/download/) 11 or later needs to be installed.
+For the Framework to run, [Java 11](https://adoptopenjdk.net/releases.html) (or higher) needs to be installed.

 ## Running TOAD-GUI